pixelomer/TweakExcluder/README.md

 # TweakConfigurator

+## History

+This is a poorly-made tweak which made it possible to enable/disable certain tweaks for certain apps.
+It is poorly made because instead of using a single preference file, it uses tons of preference files for each app.
+These files also don't use the correct naming convention.

+## Original Description

 This is a tweak that lets you configure the injection process of tweaks.
 The settings for the tweak can be found in the Preferences app.
 **Warning:** Do not attempt to install this tweak on a device running anything lower than iOS 11, it will cause a respring loop!